d2l-ai/d2l-en/chapter_installation/index.md

 ## Downloading and Running the Code

-Next, we need to download the code of this book.
+Next, you will want to download the notebooks so that you can run each of the book's code blocks.
-You can click the "Notebooks" tab on the top of any HTML page of this book to download and unzip the code.
+Simply click on the "Notebooks" tab at the top of any HTML page on [the d2l.ai website](https://d2l.ai/) to download the code and then unzip it.
-Alternatively, if you have `unzip`
-(otherwise run `sudo apt-get install unzip`) available:
+Alternatively, you can fetch the notebooks from the command line as follows:

 :begin_tab:`mxnet`